susam/emfy/README.md

     line and two trailing spaces in the third line.
 These trailing spaces can be removed with the key sequence `M-x delete-trailing-whitespace RET`.

-    Every buffer has a *major mode* which determines the editing behaviour, syntax highlighting, etc. of the buffer.
-The `add-hook` calls above ensure that `show-trailing-whitespace` is set only when certain major modes are active.
-This ensures that trailing whitespace is highlighted while editing configuration files, programs, or text.
-For instance, when editing a C program (say with `C-x C-f foo.c RET`), any trailing whitespace is highlighted because while editing a C program file, the major mode named `c-mode` is activated and `c-mode` is derived from `prog-mode`.

-    The `add-hook` calls also ensure that this feature *does not* get enabled while working with other types of buffers.
-For example, if we start a terminal emulator with `M-x ansi-term RET`, this feature does not get enabled because the terminal emulator buffer has the major mode named `term-mode` which is not derived from any of the three modes mentioned above.
-Some programs that we might run in the terminal emulator could produce output that have trailing whitespace, so enabling this feature in such a mode could be distracting.
-That is why the three lines of code above carefully enables the highlighting of trailing whitespace in buffers of specific types only.

   - Show the end of buffer with a special glyph in the left fringe: